 A variety of different companies benefit from payment orchestration.

-In general, large merchants or merchants looking to scale should generally consider having more than one payment provider.
+In general, large merchants or merchants looking to scale should consider having more than one payment provider.
 This gives them control and flexibility.

 However, it also means that there is more to manage.
 So, in theory, if your company relies on several payment providers, you should consider payment orchestration.